OpenDSA/OpenDSAX/Doc/source/Fullstack.rst

 	$ sudo -u edxapp git clone https://github.com/OpenDSA/OpenDSAX.git
 	$ cd OpenDSAX
 	$ sudo make pull
-	$ cd /edx/app/edxapp/OpenDSAX
 	$ sudo make fs-install-xblocks

 #.
 Becasue OpenDSAX xblocks were developed to allow OpenDSA eBooks to be implemented in OpenEdX platform, You have to build an OpenDSA eBook first.
 For that sake, OpenDSAX reporsitory comes with a sample eBook called ``testX`` ::

 	$ cd /edx/app/edxapp/OpenDSAX
-	$ make fs-testX
+	$ sudo make fs-testX

 #.
 To use OpenDSAX XBlocks in a course, follow the instuction `in this page <http://opendsax.readthedocs.org/en/latest/Introduction.html#trying-it-out>`_ starting from point #4.

 --------------------
 When things go wrong
 --------------------
-If you couldn't download the virtual box or the provisioing step did't finish or anything went wrong you can delete the VM and start from the begining.
+If you couldn't download the virtual box anything went wrong you can delete the VM and start from the begining.

 #.
 Linux: ::